 Below are documents related to Converting an Audit to a VDA:

-Eligible Holders must file an executed copy of a Notice of Intent to Convert (“NOI”) within 60 days of the adoption of regulations pursuant to 12 Del.
+Eligible Holders must file an executed copy of a Disclosure and Notice of Intent to Convert Unclaimed Property Examination into a Review under the Secretary of State’s Unclaimed Property Voluntary Disclosure Agreement Program (“Form NOI CONV”) within 60 days of the adoption of the Department of Finance Regulations pursuant to 12 Del.
 C. § 1176(b).
-The regulations are expected to be adopted on or before December 1, 2017.
-NOI must be signed by a duly authorized officer of the Company seeking to convert.
-NOI may be submitted electronically or by mail as detailed below.
+Pursuant to that statute, regulations will be adopted on or before December 1, 2017 by the Department of Finance.
+Form NOI CONV must be signed by a duly authorized officer of the Company that is seeking to convert, and may be delivered to the Department of State in the following manner:

 Secretary of State, State of Delaware

 For companies that convert its examination into an SOS VDA, the expectations are the same.
 In order to expedite the resolution of an examination converted into an SOS VDA, Holders are not expected to begin the SOS VDA process from the beginning.
 Further, the Holder’s examination work papers will not be transferred to the Secretary of State or its assignees, and there will be no coordination or consultation with the Department of Finance or any third-party examination firm regarding the Holder’s examination after the initial transfer of information related to scoping.